molepi/Molecular-Data-Science/README.md

 Overall the evaluation will be a score between 0-10 composed of a weighted average of the different modules.

-#### Evaluation ####

-For individual evaluation of students, the module coordinators of the first 2 weeks will judge the following:

-- participation in the (paper) discussions
-- answers to the questions in the practicals

-The module coordinators of the third week will judge the following:

-- written project proposal
-- oral project defense

-Overall the evaluation will be a score between 0-10 composed of a weighted average of the different modules.

 ***

 ## Part 1: Acquiring Knowledge and Skills ##